A study of interacting scalar field model from the perspective of the dynamical systems theory: Basic equations of scalar field and construction of autonomous system

+Here, we consider a model where gravity is minimally coupled to scalar field but the scalar field is not canonical.
+There is a pre-factor in the kinetic term of the scalar field.
+So, the scalar field Lagrangian \cite{Fang,Mukhanov,Mamon1,Mamon2,Dutta2019,Bertacca:2007,Bertacca:2008,Bose:2009,Chimento:2004,Santiago:2011,Mishra:2019kfh} of this system refers to the following action

-Here $A_m$ is the action corresponding to the matter content in the universe \cite{Mahata:2013oza}.
-In the present case the matter is chosen as cold dark matter (CDM) in the form of dust. $\lambda(\phi)$ , the coupling function is chosen as arbitrary function of the scalar field $\phi$, $V(\phi)$ is the potential of the scalar field and $\kappa^2 = 8\pi G$ is the Gravitational Coupling parameter. \\ The present cosmological model is considered in the background of homogeneous and isotropic flat Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) space-time manifold having line element
+where $A_m$ is the action corresponding to the matter content in the universe \cite{Mahata:2013oza}.
+In the present case the matter is chosen as cold dark matter (CDM) in the form of dust. $\lambda(\phi)$, the coupling function is chosen as arbitrary function of the scalar field $\phi$, $V(\phi)$ is the potential of the scalar field and $\kappa^2 = 8\pi G$ is the Gravitational Coupling parameter. \\